The Allee House

 The Friends of Bombay Hook believe that the Allee House is part of our historical and cultural heritage and should be saved for future generations, and so on we have embarked on a fund-raising and public awareness campaign to make it happen.
 Our first goal is to raise enough money to pay for the remediation, which will save the house from collapse; and, ultimately, we hope to raise the money necessary to complete its restoration.

+Restoration work is expensive and unexpected problems often arise.
+(If you watch Home & Garden Network you see this all the time.)
 Please consider making a donation to our remediation and restoration fund.
 It's easy to do online using your Paypal account.
 The transaction is secure and your donation is tax-deductible.
 If you would rather send a personal check, please do so; make the check payable to 'Friends of Bombay Hook' and mail it to Friends of Bombay Hook, Attention: Allee House Fund, 2591 Whitehall Neck Road, Smyrna, DE 19977.